directus/directus/packages/gatsby-source-directus/readme.md

 			files {
 				# since this is a M2M relationship, we need to reference the junction field
 				directus_files_id {
+					# `id` is required to be fetched in order to be used with `gatsby-transformer-sharp`
 					id
 					imageFile {
 						# when using the plugin 'gatsby-transformer-sharp', you can query images with transformations